-Identification of 2 Unknowns (50 points [15 points each; 20 points for key]).
-You will be given a mixture of 2 species from bacterial groups that we will have studied, and your task will be to purify and identify them to the species level based upon an identification key of your design.
+Project 1 (P1): Identification of 2 Unknowns (50 points [15 points each; 20 points for key]).
+You will be given a mixture of 2 species from bacterial groups that we will have studied.
+Your mission will be to purify and identify them to the species level based upon an identification key of your design.
 You will submit a copy of your key during week 4 when you receive your unknowns.

 Summary (50 points).
-You will write a summary for one of two lab projects (P2:The nitrogen cycle in a biological filter or P3: Genetic analysis of prodigiosin biosynthesis).
-The text of the summary must be typed and double-spaced, in 12 point font, 1-inch margins, be no more than two pages, and must include:
+You will write a summary for one of the other two lab projects (P2:The nitrogen cycle in a biological filter or P3: Genetic analysis of prodigiosin biosynthesis).
+A detailed reubric can be found on canvas.
+A few brief notes: the text of the summary must be typed, double-spaced, 12 point font, 1-inch margins, be no more than two pages long, and must include:

-- A statement of the goal of the experiment in the context of relevant background information (cite the papers available on canvas). - The methods, without procedural details (such as dilutions, reagents, standards, etc.), employed to address the question. - A summary of the results you obtained.
+- A statement of the goal of the experiment in the context of relevant background information (cite the papers available on canvas!). - The methods, without procedural details (such as dilutions, reagents, standards, etc.), employed to address the question. - A summary of the results you obtained.
 You should include a table, relevant figure, graph, and/or statistical analysis, but provide these on one separate page. - Analysis of the results and conclusions that you can draw from the them

 Attendance/Discretionary (15 points).
-This will be based upon attendance (iClicker during lectures), participation, group cooperation, workstation cleanup, punctuality, etc. If you forget your clicker or it malfunctions during lecture, do not ask your instructor for attendance points for that day.
-It is your responsibility to remember your clicker and keep it in good working order (keep batteries on hand).
+This will be based upon attendance (iClicker during lectures), participation, group cooperation, workstation cleanup, punctuality, etc. If you forget your clicker remote or it malfunctions during lecture, do not ask your instructor for attendance points for that day.
+It is your responsibility to remember your clicker remote and keep it in good working order (keep batteries on hand).
 You will be permitted to miss one lecture without it impacting your grade.
 All lectures will be in-person-only; there will be no video or zoom options.
 If you have to miss a lecture for any reason, make sure to look over the lecture slides (posted to canvas), borrow notes from your peers, and come to office hours to get up to speed.

 Special note about lab attendance.
 You are expected to attend all labs.
-In the past, points have been deducted for absences or being late to lab.
-However, to help promote responsible behavior in regards to COVID, you will not be punished for missing labs and absences due to COVID will be considered excused absences.
-This only applies if you have been exposed to a known COVID-positive person or have tested positive yourself and need to quarentine.
-YOU MUST NOTIFY YOUR INSTRUCTOR VIA E-MAIL AT LEAST 2 HOURS PRIOR TO THE LAB SECTION(S) YOU WILL MISS.
-Your instructor will work with you to ascertain a plan for making up the missed lab work.
-Since quizzes are all done virtually through Canvas, you will still be responsible for these items (see Quizzes above).
+We will be moving at a very brisk pace from week 1-8 and will be covering a lot of ground in each lab session.
+You will be directly working with living bacterial species during every single lab session during the term.
+Furthermore, our prep team has quick turn arounds to set up for lab experiments performed in the Monday/Tuesday lab sessions versus the Wednesday/Thursday lab sessions.
+All of this taken together means that there are NO MAKE-UP LABS available, although we can provide you with data for some worksheet exercises.
+If you have to miss lab for any reason (COVID, other illness, family emergency, etc.), YOU MUST NOTIFY YOUR INSTRUCTOR VIA E-MAIL AT LEAST 2 HOURS PRIOR TO THE LAB SECTION(S) YOU WILL MISS in order to be given data to do the associated worksheet.
+Since quizzes are all done virtually through Canvas, you will still be responsible for these items regardless of absence (see Quizzes above).
 If you do not notify your instructor of your absence as described above or are more than 10 minutes late for your lab, you will be counted as absent.
+Although not recommended, you may miss one lab without it impacting your grade.
+Regardless of reason, points will be deducted for additional absences (beyond the one permitted) or being late to lab.
 If you are absent for more than 3 unexcused sessions you will receive a failing mark for the course.